Chiral Analysis of the Nucleon Mass and Sigma Commutator: Heavy Baryon versus Relativistic Formalisms

 In the case of the PACS-CS data set~\cite{PACSCSdata}, we cannot readily calculate the $\mathcal{O}(a^2)$ leading lattice artifact correction, because the lattice spacing is kept constant in the PACS-CS scheme.
 As an initial fit, we set $D_a=0$ in Eq.~\eqref{eq:26}.
 The results of this initial fit are shown in Fig.~\ref{fig:03} and Table~\ref{tab:02}.

-We note that the uncertainty associated with the physical point is several orders of magnitude smaller than that of the lattice data, this means that the goodness of fit is primarily determined by the physical point.
+We note that the uncertainty associated with the physical point is several orders of magnitude smaller than that of the lattice data, which means that the goodness of fit is primarily determined by the physical point.
 Therefore, to have some reasonable gauge of the goodness of fit, we exclude the physical point in the $\chi^2_{\text{dof}}$ calculation.

 As seen in Fig.~\ref{fig:03}, the fits to the PACS-CS data are virtually indistinguishable.
 The $\chi^2_{\text{dof}}$ is approximately 0.26 for all three schemes.
 Not only are the fits to the data over values of $m_\pi^2 \in 0.02-0.50$ GeV$^2$ using the three schemes extremely close but, as we see in Table~\ref{tab:02}, the renormalized RSCs $C_0$ and $C_2$ are also completely consistent.
 It is also necessary to examine if the value of $C_2$ is consistent with the input used in the coefficient of the tadpole contribution of Eq.~\eqref{eq:18}.
-This is due to the fact that, in the nucleon mass expansion, the renormalized coefficient of the $m_\pi^2$ is related to one of the tadpole coefficients, specifically $C_2=-4c_1$.
+This is due to the fact that, in the nucleon mass expansion, the renormalized RSC of the $m_\pi^2$ is related to one of the tadpole coefficients, specifically $C_2=-4c_1$.
 In obtaining the combination of Eq.~\eqref{eq:18}, Refs.~~\cite{c1c2c3Meissner,c1c2c3Frink} quote $c_1=-0.9^{+0.5}_{-0.2}$ GeV$^{-1}$.
-Taking the average value of $C_2$ in Table~\ref{tab:02}, we find $c_1=-0.91(1)$ GeV$^{-1}$ (negligible difference when added in quadrature), which is completely consistent with the input.
+Taking the average value of $C_2$ in Table~\ref{tab:02}, we find $c_1=-0.89(1)$ GeV$^{-1}$ (negligible difference when added in quadrature), which is completely consistent with the input.

-In summary, contrary to claims in the literature, the use of HB theory with FRR does allow one to determine model independent low-energy coefficients using lattice data over a wide range of $m_\pi^2$.
+In summary, contrary to claims in the literature, the use of HB theory with FRR does allow one to determine model independent LECs using lattice data over a wide range of $m_\pi^2$.

 The PACS-CS data set further provides the masses for the other octet baryon (hyperon) masses.
-Since we restricted the study of the nucleon to dimension two LECs in SU(2), for the hyperons, we use a form analogous to Eq.~\eqref{eq:26}, again omitting the $\mathcal{O}(a^2)$ lattice artifact correction.
-We reiterate that $C_i$ and $a_i$ simply correspond to the coefficients of the chiral expansion of the baryon mass.
+Since we restricted the study of the nucleon to dimension-two LECs in SU(2), for the hyperons, we use a form analogous to Eq.~\eqref{eq:26},

+again omitting the $\mathcal{O}(a^2)$ lattice artifact correction.
+We reiterate that $C_i^B$ and $a_i^B$ are coefficients of the light flavor chiral expansion of the baryon mass and are unique to each member of the octet.